lukas-pointner-gabriel/portfolio/README.md

 %  Your browser does not support the video tag.
 %</video>

-_Image-based measurement of plate movements in disengaged wet brakes_
+%_Image-based measurement of plate movements in disengaged wet brakes_

 ## Experience in Hyperloop
 ![XXX](/assets/Picture_Hyperloop_pod.jpg)